pinggyu/react-shopping-cart/README.md

 ### .find

-`find()` is similar to `some()` in the sense that they both test for a specific condition/function provided but `find()` returns the FIRST element found that satifies it or `undefined` if nothing satisfies it.
+`find()` is similar to `some()` in the sense that they both test for a specific condition/function provided but `find()` returns the FIRST element found that satisfies it or `undefined` if nothing satisfies it.
 The original array is not modified.

 #### Example

-`find()` is used to get the item name that has been added to cart and match it to the current item in cart to increment quantity for that specific cart item `object`.
+`find()` is used to get the item name that has been added to cart and match it to the current item in cart to increment quantity for that specific cart item object.

 ```
 if (isInCart) {